 While you can have an “a-ha” moment anytime, sometimes you need to make time to turn off your thinking and allow your inner creativity to surface.
 Take 15 minutes daily to get away from everyone and everything – turn off your smartphone, shut down email, and close your office door – turn on quiet music or meditate and let the ideas flow.
 Write them down, too.
 You may not be ready to implement everything that comes to mind during your “inspirational ritual,” but you don’t want to forget the ideas.
 They may spur you onto something new at a later time.

-Ask questions: When you hear something, ask questions about it to learn more.
+When you hear something, ask questions about it to learn more.
 For example, you may hear that another spa is offering a new service.
-Find out what you can about.
-The offering may not be appropriate for your business but it may give you an idea for something new you could offer.
+Find out what you can about it.
+The offering may not be appropriate for your business, but it may give you an idea of something new you could offer.

-Tap into other people: Working in a spar or massage practice, you have an opportunity meet lots of people from all walks of life and with a wide range of interests.
-Find out about them – where they like to travel; what kind of music, books and movies they enjoy; how they spend their free time and so forth.
+Working in a spa or massage practice, you have an opportunity to meet lots of people from all walks of life and with a wide range of interests.
+Find out about them – where they like to travel, what kind of music, books, and movies they enjoy, how they spend their free time, and so forth.
 You don’t need to get terribly personal to find out interesting things about your clients that may inspire you to try something new or help you see something in a new way.
-Outside of work, try to meet new people, too, through local business groups, volunteer organizations sports activities, even neighborhood associations.
-You can learn something new from everyone and it could be just one thing that someone mentions that to sets you off in a new direction.
+Outside of work, try to meet new people through local business groups, volunteer organizations, sports activities, and even neighborhood associations.
+You can learn something new from everyone, and it could be just one thing that someone mentions that sets you off in a new direction.

-Explore new places.
 You don’t necessarily have to get on a plane to change your environment.
-Maybe there’s an interesting neighborhood in your city or the next town over that is artsy, historical or scenic to explore.
+Maybe there’s an interesting neighborhood in your city or the next town over that is artsy, historical, or scenic to explore.
 Immersing yourself in new sights and sounds can help foster new ideas.